Paul is an American ex-pat who has lived in Udon Thani since 2014. He has visited many popular attractions in the Udon

 A Must-See Udon Thani Tourist Attraction

 No trip to Udon Thani, Thailand, is complete without visiting the Thai-Chinese Cultural Center.
 Located near the center of Udon City's nightlife, the Cultural Center opened on January 6, 2013.
 It aims to preserve the art, culture, lifestyle, and philosophical principles of the ancestors of today's Thai-Chinese community.

 The Cultural Center includes the Museum of Morality, the Garden of Thousand-Year-Old Morality, and a conference hall.
 The Wang Matcha Nong Bua Park and Lake is very near the Cultural Center.

 In this article, I will begin with a brief history of Udon Thani and its settlement by the Chinese.
 Next, I will describe some of the displays found in the Museum of Morality.
 Following this, the colorful Garden of Thousand-Year-Old Morality will be highlighted.
-After noting the conference hall and park and lake near the Cultural Center, I will pinpoint the location of the Cultural Center in Udon Thani and how to reach it from Bangkok.
+After noting the conference hall, park, and lake near the Cultural Center, I will pinpoint the location of the Cultural Center in Udon Thani and how to reach it from Bangkok.